openblockchains/awesome-diem/README.md

-A collection about all things Diem (formerly Libra), Move & Zuckerbucks - Let's reinvent money with fast and cheap world-wide transfers; let's bank the 1.7 billion unbanked, ...
+A collection about all things Diem (formerly Libra), Move & Facebook Zuckerbucks - Let's reinvent money with fast and cheap world-wide transfers; let's bank the 1.7 billion unbanked, ...

 # Awesome Diem (formerly Libra) and Move